Vampiro/dev/docs/electron.md

 ## Accessing the Electron Process's Stuff

 If you want access to things like the filesystem from within your React code in CRA, you're going to have to do some extra work.
-Do keep in mind the security risks with this as giving the user control over the filesystem might not be as great when they're running from a web server vs. locally.
+Keep in mind that if you want to support web and desktop versions of your app in one code-base, you're going to have to add some extra conditional logic to detect if you're in Electron or not at run-time or build separate apps with a common base.

 Install the following package.
 This allows you to somewhat edit the webpack config without requiring you to `eject`.